Dear SFACA Families:

 -All food orders must be placed on Monday mornings and late orders will not be accepted after that day.
 No student is permitted to purchase food items on the day they are served.
 Money cannot be refunded when a student is absent.

--Please return your Emergency Information Sheet to your child’s teacher if you have not done so already.
+-Please return your completed Student Information and Authorization to Release Sheets to your child’s teacher if you have not done so already.
 Always notify the school office of any change to your phone number, address, or other pertinent student-related information.

 SAFETY ISSUES: At dismissal, please leave the school premises immediately.
 Do not let your children run around the school and church properties.
 Dogs should not be brought to school.
 Double Parking around the school, and especially on 46th St., is a dangerous situation.
 Please do not double park and leave your car unattended when picking up your child/children.
 Thank you for remaining outside the schoolyard at all times.
 Your cooperation is very much appreciated.